-190. Cancellation of registration.-(1) Subject to other provisions of this section, the Director of Labour may cancel the registration of a trade union, if-
+190. Cancellation of registration.- (1) Subject to other provisions of this section, the Director General may cancel the registration of a trade union, if-

-- (a) the trade union applies for cancellation of registration; - (b) it ceased to exist; - (c) it obtained registration by fraud or by misrepresentation of facts; - (d) it contravened any of the basic provisions of its constitution; - (e) it committed any unfair labour practice; - (f) its membership has fallen short of the number of membership required under this Chapter; or - (g) it contravened any provision of this Chapter or the rules.
+- (a) the trade union applies for cancellation of registration on the basis of the decision of the general meeting of the union; - (b) it ceased to exist; - (c) it obtained registration by fraud or by misrepresentation of facts; - (d) (Repealed); - (e) it committed any unfair labour practice; - (f) its membership has fallen short of the number of membership required under this Chapter; or - (g) it contravened any provision of this Chapter or the rules.

-(2) Where the Director of Labour is satisfied on enquiry that the registration of a trade union should be cancelled, he shall submit an application to the Labour Court praying for permission to cancel such registration.
+(2) Where the Director General is satisfied on enquiry that the registration of a trade union should be cancelled, he shall submit an application to the Labour Court praying for permission to cancel such registration.

-(3) The Director of Labour shall cancel the registration of a trade union within 30 (thirty) days from the date of receipt of the permission from the Labour Court.
+(3) The Director General shall cancel the registration of a trade union within 30 (thirty) days from the date of receipt of the permission from the Labour Court.